Actualiser son savoir-faire pour progresser avec des chevaux mieux dans leur tête et dans leur corps – c’est l’objectif de cette page

 Mark Reilly Dr vet., DABVP, MBA How to use Equine Pads in Veterinary Practice à partir de 15min (Mark arrive en retard). « The horse now has the possibility to alter its posture.
 Let the horse get his own feedback.
 They realize how they use their body.
 With the pads they can alter where they put their weight.
 Regarding the relaxation, it is about the compensation and that changes over time.

-Raquel Butler, Dr vet, talks about fascia, stretching and developing strength in horses.
+talks about fascia, stretching and developing strength in horses.
 After 45:00 talks about fascia and stretching (nose between carpus) to prevent / help with kissing spines.
+She recommends not to do nose-to-chest

 5 Autres ressources